pingcap/docs-dm/en/performance-test.md

 #### Generate incremental data

-Run the `sysbench` command to continuously generate incremental data upstream:
+To continuously generate incremental data in the upstream, run the `sysbench` command:

 {{< copyable "shell-regular" >}}